alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 Again, quite disputable solution in my opinion.

 I performed rough tests to check total allocated memory.
 I put 100,000 random 1000 symbols string to both Bloom filters, Twitter's and mine.
-And it appeared that Algebird allocated even more memory than the Bloom filter.
+And it appeared that Algebird's Bloom filter allocated even more memory than the Bloom filter.

 I won't post the list of all allocations because it's pretty long.
 Allocations for 100 symbol string is 1808 bytes.
 Assuming that we don't allocate new `EWAHCompressedBitmap`s

-The only place where it might be worth to use Twitter's Bloom filter is distribute systems.
+Price to be functional
+going ahead, it's performance is 120 times worse than the Bloom filter proposed by me.

 ### ScalaNLP's Breeze

 "Breeze is a generic, clean and powerful Scala numerical processing library...
 Breeze is a part of ScalaNLP project, a scientific computing platform for Scala."

 That sounds interesting, like a fresh wind.
 But...
 There's [a surprise lurked inside.][github-breeze-hashcode] It takes a hash of the object.
 "WAT??
 Where's beloved Murmur?" you ask.
-It's used only for "finalizing" the hash. for what, distribution? seriously?
+It's used only for "finalizing" the object's hash. for what, distribution? seriously?
 If you don't know that little nuance you are done with large datasets.

 And again allocations - 544 bytes this time.
 Scala specific TODO